rob-picard-teleport/teleport/rfd/0208-selinux-policy.md

 ### UX

-A `--troubleshoot` flag will be added to the `teleport selinux` subcommand that will attempt to use the `audit2why` command to read and interpret Teleport SELinux module denies to aid in troubleshooting on client hosts.
+A `troubleshoot` subcommand will be added to the new `teleport selinux` subcommand that will attempt to use the `audit2why` command to read and interpret Teleport SELinux module denies to aid in troubleshooting on client hosts.
+It will print logged denials of the SELinux module and some information about why the actions were denied.

 ### Host support